 Finally we come to the budget forecast.
-The forecast is based off of sales revenue numbers from selling the produce at medium quality because the OPEX and CAPEX have been calculated based off of selling the crop varieties at medium quality.
+The forecast is based on sales revenue numbers from selling the produce at medium quality because the OPEX and CAPEX have been calculated based on selling the crop varieties at medium quality.
 This is due to the fact that it was felt that a more accurate calculation could be performed with the medium quality strategy.